albertodall/nhibernate-lob/README.markdown

 Compression
 -----------

-There is optional supprot for compressing the contents of a blob while being streamed to/from the external storage.
+There is optional support for compressing the contents of a blob while being streamed to/from the external storage.

 To enable this, you need to set the compression type as a parameter in the NHibernate definition for the Blob property, like so: